nasoma/image-generator/README.md

 ### Configure the API Key:

 1. Navigate to setting page by clicking on the setting icon (cog wheel).
-2. Paste you API key.
+2. Paste your API key.
 3. Save and exit the settings page.

 ### Usage

 1. **Input Prompt**: Enter your desired image prompt in the text field.
 2. **Select Model**: Choose either the `dev` or `schnell` variant of the Flux.1 model.
 The default is `dev`.
+3. **Select Image Dimensions**: Choose your image dimensions.
+The default is `512` by `512`.
-3. **Generate Image**: Click the "Generate Image" button to generate the image.
+4. **Generate Image**: Click the "Generate Image" button to generate the image.
-4. **View Image**: The generated image will be displayed in the image widget.
+5. **View Image**: The generated image will be displayed in the image widget.

 ### Features